 Background

 The recommended search mode for a Title (TI) and/or Abstract (AB) based search, either alone or in combination, is Ovid’s Advanced Search.
-Whereas in the previous Focused Search, the search terms ‘adolescents adhd ritalin adverse effects’ were entered into the Basic Search search mode altogether in one line, the Advanced search can take and search for each term individually (see the search example, [Version 1: Terms as given], lines #1 to #4).
-The individual search lines can then be combined to achieve a result set that contains all of them (#4).
+Whereas in the previous Focused Search, the search terms adolescents adhd ritalin adverse effects were entered into the Basic Search search mode altogether in one line, the Advanced search can take and search for each term individually (see the search example, [Version 1: Terms as given], lines #1 to #4).
+The individual search lines can then be combined to achieve a result set that contains all of them (#5).

 In this Focused Search the first iteration i.e. [Version 1: Terms as given] operates on the terms exactly as stated.
-So, for instance, the search engine only finds the term ‘adolescent’ in its plural form.
+So, for instance, the search engine only finds the term adolescent in its plural form.
 The singular version is not captured.
-Similarly the medication ‘ritalin’ is only captured via its representation in the form of its brand name.
+Similarly the medication ritalin is only captured via its representation in the form of its brand name.
 The generic name of the medication, namely ‘methylphenidate’ is not captured.
 In such cases the term expressions can be enhanced using truncation and the addition of synonyms using the OR operator.
 See the search example, [Version 2: Terms enhanced], lines #6 to #10.
 For truncation Ovid employs the characters ‘*’ or ‘$’.
 Also known as ‘wildcards’, these can be used to search for ending variations of a word.
+See the Focused Search Targeted Searching using Term Variants (Wildcards) – All Databases for more detailed coverage of wildcards.

 Practice Suggestions

-1. Line #3 of the Focused Seach retrieves a number of results for ‘ritalin.ti,ab.’
-As an alternative, run a truncated version of the search expression, i.e. ‘ritalin*.ti,ab.’
+- Line #3 of the Focused Search retrieves a number of results for ritalin.ti,ab.
+As an alternative, run a truncated version of the search expression, i.e. ritalin*.ti,ab.
 Drug trade names do not usually have a plural form, so what were you expecting?
 What did you find?

-2. In Ovid it is possible to set the number of letters (n) that should follow the truncated search term prefix.
-Run the search expression ‘ritalin*1.ti,ab.’
+- In Ovid it is possible to set the number of letters (n) that should follow the truncated search term prefix.
+Run the search expression ritalin*1.ti,ab.
 To find ‘ritalin’ plus ‘ritalin plus 1’ additional character.
 Are the additional results relevant?

 Search Stategy